Career Timeline of Jim Carrey: Major Achievements and Milestones

 In February 2021, Jim Carrey announced he would discontinue political cartoons.

-January 7, 2022: Carrey Narrates The Weeknd's Album Dawn FM
+January 7, 2022: Carrey narrates The Weeknd's album Dawn FM

 On January 7, 2022, Jim Carrey appeared as the narrator of The Weeknd's album Dawn FM.

-April 2022: Sonic the Hedgehog 2 release
+April 2022: Sonic the Hedgehog 2 released, Carrey's best opening to date

 Loading Video...

-February 2024: Carrey to Reprise Role in Sonic the Hedgehog 3
+February 2024: Carrey to reprise role as Dr. Ivo Robotnik in Sonic the Hedgehog 3

 Loading Video...